 This is a continuation of the written production and defense of a student's own doctrinal summary.
 The last 6 theological themes will be completed and defended.
-Prerequisites: Doctrine of the Bible, Doctrine 1-4, and Doctrinal Summary 1 4 Credits; Semester
+Prerequisites: Prerequisites: All required Systematic Theology courses and TH-430.
+4 Credits; Semester